BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *Drawing on their own reserves of inner strength, the caster surrounds themselves in a glowing nimbus of pure energy, providing a shield of light that protects against dark powers and thwarting the will of Evil.*

 This power may target the caster or a single friendly model within 3".
-The target may not be targeted by an enemyâ€™s Magical Powers or special rules.
+The target may not be targeted by an enemy's Magical Powers or special rules.

-**Channelled** â€“ The power will affect all friendly models within 3".
+**Channelled** — The power will affect all friendly models within 3".

 #### REFRESHING SONG